luc-hens/luc-hens.github.io/guide.md

 * The *Handbooks in Economics* series, published by Elsevier (over 50 volumes, over 700 survey articles).
 The list of books in the Handbooks in Economics series and their tables of contents are accessible on the [publisher's web site](https://www.elsevier.com).
 * The *International Library of Critical Writings* series (published by Edward Elgar) consists of several hundred volumes, each one collecting classic and seminal articles in one of the main fields of research in economics and business.
 The tables of contents can be consulted on the [publisher's web site](http://www.e-elgar.co.uk/).
 Several of the volumes are available in the VUB library.

-### What is APA Style?

-APA Style is a set of formatting and editorial rules for scientific papers, developed by the American Psycholigical Association (APA).
-APA Style is used by most academic journals in the social sciences (including economics).
-Use APA Style for all written work assigned by me, for term papers, and for your master's thesis.
-The *Little Seagull Handbook** (Bullock, Brody, and Weinberg, 2014, pp. 109-157) explains the basics and contains an example paper.
-You can find the Style and Grammar Guidelines and sample papers on-line:
-* American Psychological Association.
-(2021). *APA Style: Style and Grammar Guidelines.* ([link](https://apastyle.apa.org); click on "Style and Grammar Guidelines").
-Bookmark this link in your browser.
-See "What is APA Style" below.
-* American Psychological Association.
-(2021). *APA Style: Example Papers.* ([link](https://apastyle.apa.org); click on "Instructional Aids" -> "Sample Papers").
-Download the "Annotated student sample paper (PDF)" as a guide.
-Download the "Student sample paper (DOCX)" as a template: make a copy, rename the file, and type your text over the existing text.
-* American Psychological Association.
-(2021). *APA Style Blog.* ([link](https://apastyle.apa.org/blog/); bookmark this link in your browser).
-* American Psychological Association.
-(2020). *Publication Manual of the American Psychological Association: The Official Guide to APA Style.
-7th edition.* American Psychological Association.
-Available in the VUB library.
-Call number: 159.9 B APA 2020.

 ### Why should I document my sources?
 How do I document my sources?